Carl Zeiss Jena Tessar 50mm 2.8

 - short focusing distance

 Very compact and light, the Tessar is a nice “all purpose lens”.
-With only lens elements it is one of the simplest lens construction but it does its’ job well.
+With only four lens elements it is one of the simplest lens construction but it does its’ job well.
 From landscape to artistic to portraiture photography – the Tessar is able to deliver good results.

 Some people argue that it is sharper than the Carl Zeiss Pancolar 1.8 50mm lens.
 It is true that the Tessar is a good performer when it comes to sharpness, especially when shot above f5.6.